-- Water Quality Indicator: E. coli will be measured no less than annually at the Upper Elkhart River outlet to the Lower Elkhart River After ten years of implementation, water quality samples will show a decreasing trend, with more samples annually meeting the state standard. - Administrative Indicator: The number of BMPs that can reduce E. coli will be tracked annually.
-The total number of acres will be compared against annual targets identified in Error!
-References ource not found..
+- Water Quality Indicator: E. coli will be measured no less than annually at the Upper Elkhart River outlet to the Lower Elkhart River After ten years of implementation, water quality samples will show a decreasing trend, with more samples annually meeting the state standard (235 col/100 ml). - Administrative Indicator: The number of BMPs that can reduce E. coli will be tracked annually.
+The total number of acres will be compared against annual targets identified in Table 91.